 On linkedIn and Facebook.

-If you are thinking about applying to Cornell, we have 2 other interviews here.
-One is with a student and another with a DVM.
+If you are thinking about applying to Cornell, we have 2 other interviews with Cornell students here.